ArthurGareginyan/all-meta-tags/readme.txt

 == Changelog ==

+= 4.46 - Mar 8, 2021 =
+* Maintenance: Ensure compatibility with upcoming WordPress 5.7.
+* Maintenance: Processing of options has been improved.
+Direct retrieving of options from the database is replaced by the "_options" callback.
+The "options.php" file with the "_options" function added.
+* Maintenance: The contents of PHP files have been optimised; Code formatting and commenting improved.
+The "_prepare" function renamed to "_generator".

 = 4.45 - Jan 1, 2021 =
 * Maintenance: The copyright date updated to support the 2021 year.